-Undergraduate students can apply for a bursary to help them with their living costs and tuition fees from their second year of study.
+Eligible undergraduate students can apply for a social work bursary to help them with their living costs and tuition fees from their second year of study.
 In the first year of the course, funding is available through Student Finance England.

-- are given to eligible students who have completed their first year of study
+- awarded to eligible students who have completed their first year of study

 - not assessed on household income

-- are paid into your bank at the start of each term
+- paid into your chosen bank account at the start of each term

 The basic bursary rates are: